Maglev: Switzerland

 SwissRapide: The SwissRapide AG together with the SwissRapide Consortium was planning and developing the first maglev monorail system for intercity traffic between the country's major cities.
 SwissRapide was to be financed by private investors.
 In the long-term, the SwissRapide Express was to connect the major cities north of the Alps between Geneva and St. Gallen, including Lucerne and Basel.
-The first projects were Bern – Zurich, Lausanne – Geneva as well as Zurich – Winterthur.
-The first line (Lausanne – Geneva or Zurich – Winterthur) could go into service as early as 2020.
+The first projects were Bern–Zürich, Lausanne–Geneva as well as Zürich–Winterthur.
+The first line (Lausanne–Geneva or Zürich–Winterthur) could go into service as early as 2020.

 Swissmetro: An earlier project, Swissmetro AG envisioned a partially evacuated underground maglev (a vactrain).
 As with SwissRapide, Swissmetro envisioned connecting the major cities in Switzerland with one another.
 In 2011, Swissmetro AG was dissolved and the IPRs from the organisation were passed onto the EPFL in Lausanne.

 United Kingdom

 London – Glasgow: A line was proposed in the United Kingdom from London to Glasgow with several route options through the Midlands, Northwest and Northeast of England.
 It was reported to be under favourable consideration by the government.
-The approach was rejected in the Government White Paper Delivering a Sustainable Railway published on 24 July 2007.
+The approach was rejected in the Government white paper Delivering a Sustainable Railway published on 24 July 2007.
 Another high-speed link was planned between Glasgow and Edinburgh but the technology remained unsettled.